isburjuva/burjuvacik/README.md

-<H1>Burjuva's Portofolio</H1>
+<H2>Burjuva's Portofolio</H2>

-<h2>Who is Burjuva?</h2>
+<h3>Who is Burjuva?</h3>
-<h2 ">Burjuva is a simple bot developer.
-In the digital age, you cannot find a service as cheap, fast and of high quality as Burjuva's bot services.You can feel safe with Burjuva quality and assurance.</h2>
+<h4>Burjuva is a simple bot developer.
+In the digital age, you cannot find a service as cheap, fast and of high quality as Burjuva's bot services.You can feel safe with Burjuva quality and assurance.</h4>

 ```js